-We booked our rental through this website and found a car for under $20 per day, excluding insurance.
+We searched around and found a car for under $20 per day, excluding insurance.
 If you’re in the USA, most insurance companies will cover you for rental insurance, so check your policy before spending the extra money on insurance.

 When To Splurge

 Splurging is a little too easy if you aren’t careful, so I would recommend limiting yourself to one or two costly (but worthwhile!) experiences.